hendrtd/comp-2210/docs/term/202220-2022-spring/announcements/all-access.md

 If you want to opt out and not be charged, all you have to do is follow the instructions (see [https://www.aubookstore.com/t-txt_allaccessoptout1.aspx](https://www.aubookstore.com/t-txt_allaccessoptout1.aspx)).
-You’ll lose access at the end of the first week, unless you've purchased it on your own.
+You’ll lose access at the end of the second week, unless you've purchased it on your own.

 ## How do I pay?

-If you’re still opted in on September 6, then we’ll send the charge to your next ebill.
+If you’re still opted in on February 2, then we’ll send the charge to your next ebill.
 This will be labeled as the course on your ebill so you’ll know.
-You’ll get a reminder on September 3 to remind you about the deadline.
+You’ll get a reminder on February 1 to remind you about the deadline.

 ## What if I'm on scholarship?